citapress/citapress/content/books/behind-a-mask/index.md

   - suspense-gothic
 lang: en
 description: Behind a Mask is one of the thrillers, mysteries, and sensational works Louisa May Alcott published under the pen name A.M.
-Bernard.
+Barnard.
 It was first published in 1866, and then re-published in 1975 by scholar, rare book dealer, and biographer Madeleine B. Stern.
 Further readership and analysis of the novella has helped expand understanding of Alcott's work and interests.